vadimdemedes/ink/readme.md

 }
 ```

-You will also need [Babel v7.0.0-beta.31](https://github.com/babel/babel/releases/tag/v7.0.0-beta.31) or above, which means you will also need to upgrade any other tools that use babel to their compatible versions like [@babel/plugin-transform-react-jsx](https://www.npmjs.com/package/@babel/plugin-transform-react-jsx) and [@babel/core](https://www.npmjs.com/package/@babel/core).
+You will also need [Babel v7.0.0-beta.31](https://github.com/babel/babel/releases/tag/v7.0.0-beta.31) or above, which means you will also need to upgrade any other tools that use Babel to their compatible versions, like [@babel/plugin-transform-react-jsx](https://www.npmjs.com/package/@babel/plugin-transform-react-jsx) and [@babel/core](https://www.npmjs.com/package/@babel/core).

 The `<Text>` compoment is a simple wrapper around [the `chalk` API](https://github.com/chalk/chalk#api) it supports all of the chalk methods as `props`.